validatedpatterns/rag-llm-gitops/README.md

 ## Start Here

-If you've followed a link to this repository, but are not really sure what it contains or how to use it, head over to [Multicloud GitOps](https://validatedpatterns.io/patterns/multicloud-gitops/) for additional context and installation instructions
+If you've followed a link to this repository, but are not really sure what it contains or how to use it, head over to [RAG LLM GitOps](https://validatedpatterns.io/patterns/rag-llm-gitops/) for additional context and installation instructions

 ## Rationale